Summary of the Eleanor Foundation (“EF”)

 - EF is a Guernsey registered charity (CH425) and was established in August 2012.

-- There are seven directors who meet approximately every two months.
+- There are eight directors who meet approximately every two months.

 - The Foundation is a member of the Association of Guernsey Charities.